yonkahlon/Zenject/README.md

 So we find that it is useful to push the responsibility of deciding which specific implementations of which classes to use further and further up in the 'object graph' of the application.
 Taking this to an extreme, we arrive at the entry point of the application, at which point all dependencies must be satisfied before things start.
 The dependency injection lingo for this part of the application is called the 'composition root'.

-# Misconceptions
+## <a id="misconceptions"></a>Misconceptions

 There are many misconceptions about DI, due to the fact that it can be tricky to fully wrap your head around at first.
 It will take time and experience before it fully 'clicks'.

-As shown in the above example, DI frameworks can be used to easily swap different implementations of a given interface (in the example this was ISomeService).
+As shown in the above example, DI can be used to easily swap different implementations of a given interface (in the example this was ISomeService).
 However, this is only one of many benefits that DI offers.
-In most cases the various responsibilities of an application only have individual classes implementing them, so you will be injecting concrete references in those cases rather than interfaces (especially if you're like me and follow the Reused Abstraction Principle).
+In most cases the various responsibilities of an application have single, specific classes implementing them, so you will be injecting concrete references in those cases rather than interfaces (especially if you're like me and follow the [Reused Abstraction Principle](http://codemanship.co.uk/parlezuml/blog/?postid=934)).

-More important than that is the fact that using a dependency injection framework like Zenject allows you to more easily follow the 'Single Responsibility Principle'.
+More important than that is the fact that using a dependency injection framework like Zenject allows you to more easily follow the '[Single Responsibility Principle](http://en.wikipedia.org/wiki/Single_responsibility_principle)'.
 By letting Zenject worry about wiring up the classes, the classes themselves can just focus on fulfilling their specific responsibilities.

+Other benefits include:

 * Testability - Writing automated unit tests or user-driven tests becomes very easy, because it is just a matter of writing a different 'composition root' which wires up the dependencies in a different way.
 Want to only test one subsystem?
-Simply create a new composition root which creates 'mocks' for all other systems in the application.
+Simply create a new composition root which creates 'mocks' for all other systems in the application. (more detail on this below)
 * Refactorability - When code is loosely coupled, as is the case when using DI properly, the entire code base is much more resilient to changes.
 You can completely change parts of the code base without having those changes wreak havoc on other parts.
 * Encourages modular code - When using a DI framework you will naturally follow better design practices, because it forces you to think about the interfaces between classes.

-# How should I get started?
+## <a id="getting_started"></a>How should I get started?

 Once you have an understanding of the theory behind Zenject (if not see the previous sections), then I recommend diving in to the included sample application to get started, by extracting the included unity package "ZenjectSampleGame.unitypackage" into your unity project.
-The sample is well documented and conveys proper usage of Zenject better than I could explain here.

-# Overview Of The Zenject API
+## <a id="zenject_overview"></a>Overview Of The Zenject API

 What follows is a general overview of how DI patterns are applied using Zenject.
 However, the best documentation right now is probably the included sample project itself.
 I would recommend using that for reference when reading over these concepts.

-## Composition Root / Installers
+## <a id="composition_root"/></a>Composition Root / Installers

-If you look at the sample application (a kind of asteroids clone) you will see that at the top of the scene heirarchy we have a game object with the name CompositionRoot.
+If you look at the sample application (a kind of asteroids clone) you will see that at the top of the scene heirarchy (in scene 'Main') we have a game object with the name CompositionRoot.
 This is where Zenject resolves all dependencies before kicking off your application.

 To add dependency bindings to your application, you need to write what is referred to in Zenject as an 'Installer' which usually looks something like this: